-1. Snack when you are hungry.
+1: Snack when you are hungry.

-2. Snack when your blood sugar is low.
+2: Snack when your blood sugar is low.

 How do you know when you have low blood sugar?
-Meals that are high in starch or sugar can cause a dip in blood sugar not too long after you finish eating.
+Meals that are high in starches or sugars can cause a dip in blood sugar not too long after you finish eating.
 This can make you feel hungry, even though you just ate.
 Our advice is to avoid starchy meals, but we know that it does happen.
 To curb your hunger after a starchy meal, take a couple bites of an apple or carrot to raise your blood sugar back to normal.

-3. Snack when you’re running out of fuel.
+3: Snack when you’re running out of fuel.

-Despite what you may believe, this is not the same as having low blood sugar.
+Despite what you think, this is not the same as having low blood sugar.
 It is possible to feel fatigued if your meal didn’t provide enough calories or nutrients.
 Calories are a measure of energy and most fruits and vegetables are low in calories, which is why cleansing can make you feel as though you are tired.
 On the other hand, you don’t want to overload your body with unhealthy calories either.
 Rather than going for a coffee, soda, or energy drink, try eating some raw almonds, drinking lemon water, or eating this awesome raw bar.

-4. Avoid daylong snacking.
+4: Avoid day-long snacking.

 Grazing here and there is not the same as snacking throughout the day.
 To graze is to split your three primary meals into smaller servings.
 For example, you would split breakfast, lunch, and dinner all in half to eat six smaller meals throughout the day.
 Snacking throughout the day means that you won’t be hungry for your meals.
-Eating smaller meals throughout the day gives is a great way to balance energy levels and to avoid dips or spikes in blood sugar.
+Eating smaller meals throughout the day gives is a great way to balance energy levels and avoid dips or spikes in blood sugar.

-5. Don’t snack when you’re bored, sad, mad, or scared.
+5: Don’t snack when you’re bored, sad, mad, or scared.

-6. Snack mindfully.
+6: Snack mindfully.

 By snacking mindfully, you can help break bad habits.
 If you notice that you get up at 4pm from your desk to grab a bag of chips every day, that time has become a trigger to make an unhealthy decision.
 Start changing what you do.
 You could drink a glass of water or cup of tea, or snack on some carrot sticks.
 You could also bring a small green smoothie to work and have it later to power your cells.
 You can also snack mindfully by cutting up a fruit or vegetable instead of eating it whole.
-This helps you slow down and not engulf the whole thing in seconds.
-Try adding raw almond butter for more sustenance.
+This helps you slow down and not inhale the whole thing in seconds.
+Try adding raw almond butter to your apple slices for more sustenance.

-7. Keep it real, even when you’re on the go.
+7: Keep it real, even when you’re on the go.

-8. Always plan ahead.
+8: Always plan ahead.
 Don’t expect to find nutritious food and snacks on the road.